Felipalds/flutter_and_dart/README.md

 - Data can change externally AND internally
 - Input data -> widget -> internal state-> Renders UI
 - Every time both or external or internal state changes, it is rebuild

+## Creating Widgets
+1. Every file shoud have only one Widget